- …

 "bludgers" and "losers" gnawed at her self-esteem.Thewhispers she overheard from friends and even her parents added to her sense of

-0000Shefelt as though she was walking a tightro0pe, constantly fearing the judgment and
+isolation and failure.Shefelt as though she was walking a tightrope, constantly fearing the judgment and

 pity of those around her.**Unbearable Work Environment**